tumagonx/nwjs_docs_old/Support-mp3-and-h264-in-video-and-audio-tag.md

 For licensing issues node-webkit didn't ship with support for patented media formats, but for commercial cases where it's necessary to support patented media formats, we have solutions bellow.

-**Please consult experts if you want to use patented media formats on your apps**
+**Please consult experts if you want to use patented media formats on your apps.**

 # Overview